Introduction: How I Make Biochar /Charcoal in a 44 Gallon Drum 2 Methods

 The pictures show you what can be achieved this way.
 Spread it out and dig it in the vegie and fruit gardens.

-Not much I can make that will survive a thousand years so this is very pleasing to me and the garden seems to like it too.
+Not much I can make that will survive a thousand years or two so this is very pleasing to me and the garden seems to like it too.
 Please give me some feedback if you do this .
 Always looking for improvements.

 Oh, extra tip for fruit tree growers.
 That orange rust that kills fruit trees can be stopped with sheeps' lanolin thinned in metho (alchohol ) .
 You know it as lanocoat , or lanolin spray but thin it with more metho and spray all affected areas with a hand sprayer bottle.